Neural Configuration-Space Barriers for Manipulation Planning and Control: Evaluation

 \subsection{6-DoF xArm Robot Simulation}

-Next, we present simulated experiments for a 6-DoF xArm robotic manipulator in Pybullet \cite{coumans2021_pybullet} with static and dynamic obstacles to further evaluate our proposed approach.
+We evaluate our planning and control methods on a 6-DoF xArm manipulator simulated in PyBullet \cite{coumans2021_pybullet}, considering both static and dynamic obstacles.

-\textbf{Setup:} The simulation environment consists of a 6-DoF xArm robot positioned on a table next to a shelf, as illustrated in Fig.~\ref{fig: pybullet_planning}.
-A depth camera provides point-cloud observations of the obstacles.
-We conducted 50 randomized trials by varying the shelf position and selecting different random goal positions.
-For each trial, inverse kinematics was used to determine five feasible goal configurations, and motion planning was performed in a static environment using these configurations.
+\textbf{Setup:} The environment consists of a 6-DoF xArm mounted on a table adjacent to a shelf (Fig.~\ref{fig: pybullet_planning}).
+A depth camera provides point-cloud observations of surrounding obstacles.
+We perform 50 randomized trials by varying the shelf position and sampling different end-effector goals.
+For each trial, five feasible goal configurations are generated using inverse kinematics, and motion planning is executed in the static environment.
+To evaluate controller performance, the best bubble-CDF planned path for each trial is selected for tracking.
+The dynamic environment includes three moving obstacles with known positions and velocities, sampled from $\mathcal{N}(0.2, 0.05)$ m/s.

-To evaluate controller performance, the best planned path from the bubble-CDF planner was selected for tracking in each trial.
-Additionally, three dynamic obstacles were introduced into the scene, with their positions and velocities varying but assumed to be known to the robot.
-The velocities of the dynamic obstacles were sampled from a normal distribution, \( v \sim \mathcal{N}(0.2, 0.05) \) m/s.

-\textbf{Results and Discussion:} Table~\ref{tab: xarm_planning_results} summarizes the planning results for the 6-DoF xArm robot.
-Similar to the 2-DoF case, the bubble-CDF planner significantly outperforms baseline methods in terms of collision checks and planning time.
-Path lengths across all planners remain comparable, indicating that the bubble-CDF approach does not compromise solution quality.

-Figure~\ref{fig: pybullet_planning} illustrates the planned path generated by the bubble-CDF planner in a static environment for a specific end-effector goal inside the shelf.
-Among the five possible goal configurations derived from inverse kinematics, the planner selects the shortest collision-free path.

-Table~\ref{tab: xarm_sim_control_results} quantitatively compares the control performance of different controllers under both static and dynamic environments.
-The baseline PD controller achieves a success rate of 68\% in the static environment but struggles significantly in dynamic scenarios, with a success rate dropping to 18\%, highlighting its inability to effectively react to moving obstacles.

-The addition of a CBF-QP safety filter improves the success rate to 88\% in static environments.
-However, in dynamic scenarios, its success rate remains limited at 70\%, suggesting that while CBF constraints enhance obstacle avoidance, they do not account for errors in CDF modeling and point-cloud observations.
-In contrast, our proposed PD + DR-CBF-QP achieves a 100\% success rate in both static and dynamic environments, demonstrating its robustness against dynamic obstacles and uncertainty.
-The increased tracking error reflects the adaptive nature of our approach, which prioritizes safety by dynamically adjusting the trajectory to avoid obstacles, even if it deviates from the originally planned path.